-The Division for Early Childhood (DEC) is an international membership organization for those who work with or on behalf of young children (0-8) with disabilities and other special needs and their families.
+The Division for Early Childhood (DEC) of the Council for Exceptional Children is an international membership organization for those who work with or on behalf of young children (0-8) with disabilities and other special needs and their families.
 DEC promotes policies and advances evidence-based practices that support families and enhance the optimal development of young children (0-8) who have or are at risk for developmental delays and disabilities.

-The Ounce of Prevention Fund (the Ounce) is a private-public partnership dedicated to providing all children-especially those from low-income families-with high-quality early childhood experiences from birth to age 5.
-To give children and families most in-need the best chance for success, the Ounce develops programs, conducts research, trains educators and strongly advocates for early childhood education, in Illinois and across the country.
+Start Early is a private-public partnership dedicated to providing all children-especially those from low-income families-with high-quality early childhood experiences from birth to age 5.
+To give children and families most in-need the best chance for success, Start Early develops programs, conducts research, trains educators and strongly advocates for early childhood education, in Illinois and across the country.
 Our early childhood programs, such as Educare, have created national models of high-quality early childhood education, ensuring that more children have access to opportunities best suited for their future success.